-Key audit matter How my audit procedures addressed this key audit matter Ergon Energy Queensland Pty Ltd measures its derivative contracts at fair value, some of which use complex valuation models.
-The models involved significant judgements for the key inputs used to calculate the fair value of derivative financial instruments, including for: • Future electricity prices • Power purchase agreement load volume forecasts • Discount rates • Credit risk factors and • Option volatility.
+Key audit matter How my audit procedures addressed this key audit matter Ergon Energy Queensland (EEQ) measures its derivative contracts and power purchase agreements at fair value, some of which use complex valuation models.
+The models involved significant judgements for the key inputs used to calculate the fair value of derivative financial instruments, including for: • Future electricity prices • Discount rates • Credit risk factors and • Option volatility.
 I engaged an auditor's expert to assist me in: Obtaining an understanding of the valuation models, and assess their design, integrity and appropriateness with reference to common industry practices.
 Agreeing key model inputs to supporting documents.
 Assessing the reasonableness of inputs with reference to relevant external market data and verification against contracts.
 In reviewing the work of the auditor's expert, I: Evaluated their qualifications, competence, capabilities, and objectivity.
 Assessed the nature, scope and objectives of the work completed for appropriateness.
 Evaluated the findings and conclusions for relevance, reasonableness and consistency with other audit evidence obtained.
-The accounting standards for hedge accounting are complex, and their application involved significant judgements about future energy demand to determine whether each derivative financial instrument fulfilled the conditions for classification as an effective hedge.
-Hedge accounting involves recording unrealised gains or losses on derivatives against equity if the derivatives are designated as effective hedges, or otherwise against profit or loss.
+The accounting standard for hedge accounting is complex, and its application involves the use of a financial model and significant judgements about future energy demand to determine whether each derivative financial instrument fulfilled the conditions for classification as an effective hedge.
+Hedge accounting involves recording the effective portion of unrealised gains or losses on designated derivatives in equity if the derivatives, or otherwise in profit or loss.
 With the assistance of a specialist, my procedures included, but were not limited to: Assessing the hedge accounting process for compliance with accounting standards.
-This included reviewing hedge accounting documentation and testing the methodology for calculating hedge effectiveness.
+This included testing the operation of the financial model and the methodology for calculating hedge ineffectiveness.
 Verifying the accurate classification of unrealised gains or losses on derivatives between equity and profit or loss.
 In reviewing the specialist's work, I: Evaluated their qualifications, competence, capabilities, and objectivity.
 Assessed the nature, scope and objectives of the work completed for appropriateness.
 Evaluated the findings and conclusions for relevance, reasonableness and consistency with other audit evidence obtained.

-Measurement of unbilled revenue (\$174m and forms part of \$868m) (Note 6 and 8)
+Measurement of unbilled revenue (\$155m and forms part of \$944.9m) (Note 6)

-Key audit matter How my audit procedures addressed this key audit matter The complex unbilled revenue and network charges accrual calculation involves significant judgements for estimating unread meter usage at balance date.
-In making this estimate, Ergon Energy Queensland Pty Ltd based the calculation on a model that used historical billing data and purchase load to create a seasonally adjusted daily profile for each customer.
-My procedures included, but were not limited to: Obtaining an understanding of the modelling approach and assessed the appropriateness of its design.
-Agreeing the inputs used, including historical retail billing, purchase load and tariff rates, to relevant source data.
-Verifying the mathematical accuracy of key sections of the unbilled revenue and network charges model Developing an audit calculation estimate of the unbilled sales revenue and network amounts at year-end and comparing our estimate to management's estimated amount.
-Back testing the unbilled revenue and network model's historical output to subsequent actual transactions
+Key audit matter How my audit procedures addressed this key audit matter The complex unbilled revenue and accrual for network charges calculation involved significant judgements for estimating the unread meter usage at balance date.
+In making this estimate, EEQ based the calculation on a model that used historical billing data and purchase load to create a seasonally adjusted daily profile for each customer.
+I have: Obtained an understanding of the modelling approach and assessed the appropriateness of its design.
+Validated the inputs used, including historical retail billing, purchase load and tariff rates, to relevant source data.
+Verified the mathematical accuracy of key sections of the unbilled revenue model.
+Developed an audit calculation estimate of the unbilled sales revenue at year-end and compared our estimate to EEQ management's estimated amount.
+Back tested the unbilled revenue and network model's historical output to subsequent actual transactions.